All Episodes

 Final question.

-So I mean, number one, if you've had the disease, you do not need the vaccine.
+So, I mean, number one, if you've had the disease, you do not need the vaccine.

-That's that's been proven.
+That's been proven.

-If you look at you know, measles, you didn't get a measles vaccine after getting measles.
+If you look at, you know, measles, you didn't get a measles vaccine after getting measles.

-Chickenpox, you didn't get the chicken pox vaccine after getting chicken pox.
+Chickenpox, you didn't get the chickenpox vaccine after getting chickenpox.

-It's all was to be prevent the infection.
+It's all was to prevent the infection.

-Now the what do you find that dangerous though?
+Do you find that dangerous, though?

-So my question is, is there a risk if you had COVID and then you do take the vaccination?
+So, my question is: is there a risk if you had COVID and then you do take the vaccination?

-If you look at all the pre-animal studies and you and you look at those studies, the number one concern they had of this vaccine was the safety.
+There is, because if you look at the studies that they were doing with the vaccine before these were just released, if you look at all the pre-animal studies and you look at those studies, the number one concern they had to this vaccine was the safety.

-So there was death when you saw that.
+So, there was death when you saw that.

 This is an inflammatory response disease.